Know Your Notes

 True consumer empowerment begins when patients have access to the information they need to talk to their health care providers, share information, and develop a trusted relationship.

 OpenNotes is a national movement that spurs real patient engagement by giving patients and their caregivers access to the clinical notes written by health care providers.
 When patients have such access, they can develop stronger relationships with their providers; initiate conversations about or co-develop their care plan; develop a sense of ownership over their health information and treatment decisions; better remember what was discussed during a visit; become patient-safety partners by identifying errors in their records; and take medications as prescribed.
 To foster the spread of OpenNotes to more New York State hospitals and patients, NYSHealth issued a request for proposals, Spreading OpenNotes in New York State.
-Through this initiative, NYSHealth is supporting hospitals across the State in implementing OpenNotes at their facilities.
+Through this initiative, NYSHealth supported hospitals across the State in implementing OpenNotes at their facilities.
 In 2017, NYSHealth awarded Niagara Falls Memorial Medical Center (NFMMC) a grant to participate in this initiative.